 - Documents – PDF

-FYI: As part of Adobe Creative Suite, Photoshop makes it easy to create and share files, or elements of files, with other Creative Suite applications like InDesign and Lightroom.
+As part of Adobe Creative Suite, Photoshop makes it easy to create and share files, or elements of files, with other Creative Suite applications like InDesign and Lightroom.

 Fast editing process

 Some people don’t mind dabbling in Photoshop for hours on end.
 They upload images, edit them, delete them and start all over.
 They enjoy learning and the creative process.
 It’s about the journey, not necessarily the finished product, and how they can apply new skills to future projects.

 However, your creative needs might be time-sensitive, and some design professionals don’t have hours to edit one photo.
 Fortunately, Photoshop allows you to edit images in a fast and efficient environment.
 The more experience you have, the faster you can move.
 The software also has preset filters, brushes and layers to expedite retouching.
 These tools also come in handy for beginners.

 You can learn Photoshop in a formal or informal environment.
 Can the same be said for its competitors?
 Definitely not.
 For example, many colleges and universities throughout the United States offer Photoshop courses.

 If attending an institute of higher education doesn’t suit your budget, schedule or inclination, there are many online resources that can help you learn this software.
 Here are a few to consider:

 - LinkedIn Learning